LukeDavies12/spaceland-vs-code-theme/README.md

 | Support            | Muted Yellow      | ![#aaaa66](https://singlecolorimage.com/get/aaaa66/15x15) `#aaaa66` |
 | Operator           | Warm Tan          | ![#c9a97a](https://singlecolorimage.com/get/c9a97a/15x15) `#c9a97a` |

-## Preferences shown in the preview

-The font in the preview image is Monaspace Krypton.

 ## Misc